kfdm/ideas.paultraylor.dev/content/retired/github-pr-peco.markdown

 ---
-title: Github Pr Peco
+aliases:
+- /ideas/github-pr-peco
-date: "2022-09-18"
+date: '2022-09-18'
-status: missing
+status: retired
 tags:
 - github
+title: Github Pr Peco
 ---

 Combining `gh pr list` with [peco] should make it easy to see a list of open PRs and then select one to open in the browser.